 Where separate property and community property have been "mixed," the party trying to establish what part is separate and what part is community typically has a difficult time "tracing" the separate property portion back to its original separate source in order to overcome the community presumption.
 A "commingling" occurs if the burden of proof is not met, and consequently the asset is deemed to be community property.
-See Part V.C., infra.
+See Reppy, Samuel and Richardson, supra, Chpt 10. and V.C., infra.